muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

 Ozturk, Turker, Erturk, etc. These names, since they refer to an incorrect, inconsistent take of the past, are now a crass reminder of a nationalization process gone wrong.

+Meaning: The word Turk meant different things to different people.
+In the Balkans (where most of the founders came from) it simply meant Moslem.
+In Anatolia it was actually considered an ethnic slur.
+A story can demonstrate this well; During the last days of the empire as the new nationalism was circulating among the cadres, one officer wanted to check how much the regular soldiers knew of "their identity".
+He first asked them about the sultan, the Caliph, etc. The soldiers weren't really sure, many were confused, they thought sultan was prophet, Caliph was God, etc.  After a few tries frustrated, the officer finally said "but aren't we all Turks!??".
+To that all soldiers responded, in unison, with the word *estağfurullah*.
+This word is a mix of "c'mon that cannot be!" and "do not sell yourself short", indicating people though the officer had used a slur on himself.

+Even a century after its adoption the legacy of this unfavorable meaning still remains.
+I've seen solidly nationalist, proud citizens of their country, best and brightest in top corporations using the word in such ways.
+In one case a group called their somewhat wrestler-built (little chubby) friend of having a "Turkish built", and the man would be offended by this.
+The undercurrent of the old meaning still remains and I'm afraid will always be there.

 References